Dubai: Expat's Dh29 food order turns into Dh9,872 nightmare after phishing scam

 A Bur Dubai resident and single mother, Sarika Thadani, who has been living in Dubai for 20 years, found herself ensnared in a phishing scam that turned a simple Dh29 meal into a Dh9,872 loss.
 The incident underscores a rising trend of fraudulent websites mimicking legitimate food delivery platforms to extract credit card details from unsuspecting customers.

-Sarika recounted her ordeal, explaining that on July 31, she attempted to place an order through a Facebook advertisement, offering discounted meals from a popular fried chicken outlet.
+Sarika recounted her ordeal, explaining that on July 31, she attempted to place an order through a Facebook advertisement that offered discounted meals from a popular fried chicken outlet.

-She ordered sandwich rolls and chicken nuggets for her staff to treat them on her mother’s birthday.
-“I felt obligated to treat my staff since they had called to wish my mum a happy birthday.
-I came across this heavily discounted offer and decided to go for it,” she told Khaleej Times.
+She ordered sandwich rolls and chicken nuggets for her staff.
+She said she wanted to treat them on her mother’s birthday.
+“I wanted to treat my staff since they had called to wish my mum a happy birthday.
+So when I came across this heavily discounted offer, I decided to go for it,” she told Khaleej Times.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-However, after submitting the OTP provided by the bank, she was stunned to receive a notification that Dh2,020 had been billed instead of the expected Dh29.
-"I immediately called the bank and was informed that multiple unauthorised transactions had been made, totalling Dh9,872.69," she added.
+However, after submitting the OTP provided by the bank, she was stunned to receive a notification that she was billed Dh2,020 instead of the expected Dh29.
+"I immediately called the bank and was informed that multiple unauthorised transactions had been made, totalling Dh9,872.69," she explained.

 Sarika expressed her disappointment with the bank's response.
 "I informed the bank within minutes, but they couldn’t stop the payment.
 What’s worse, I only received one OTP for all these transactions.
 Why isn't there a system in place to hold such transactions when the bank is informed about fraudulent activity immediately?
 If they had put a hold on the payments and investigated, the outcome could have been different."